-Renate BERTLMANN (b.1943) is a leading Feminist avant-garde visual artist, who since the early 1970s has focused on issues surrounding themes of sexuality, love, gender and eroticism within a social context, with her own body often serving as the artistic medium.
-Her diverse practice spans across painting, drawing, collage, photography, sculpture and performance, and actively confronts the social stereotypes assigned to masculine and feminine behaviours and relationships.
+The radical Austrian artist Renate BERTLMANN has been active since the 1970s.
+For the past fifty years, she has focused on issues of love, sexuality, gender and eroticism, often using her own body as a medium.
+Bertlmann's diverse practice spans painting, drawing, collage, photography, sculpture and performance.
+Her work actively confronts the social stereotypes assigned to masculine and feminine behaviours and relationships.

 In 1975 Renate Bertlmann was included in the seminal feminist exhibition 'MAGNA.
 Feminismus', curated by VALIE EXPORT, at Galerie St. Stephan, Vienna.
 More recently, her work has featured in important exhibitions such as ‘Women – Feminist avant-garde of the 1970s’, Museum Moderner Kunst Stiftung Ludwig Wien, Vienna (2017), which travelled from The Photographer’s Gallery, London (2016); ‘Renate Bertlmann: Amo Ergo Sum’, Sammlung Verbund, Vienna (2016); ‘The World Goes Pop,’ Tate Modern, London (2015); and 'Burning Down The House', The 10th Edition of the Gwangju Biennale, South Korea (2014).
 Bertlmann’s work is held in private and public collections and museums, including the Centre Georges Pompidou in Paris, France; La Gaia Foundation in London, UK; the SAMMLUNG VERBUND in Vienna, Austria and the Lentos Art Museum in Linz, Austria, amongst others.

-Bertlmann will represent Austria at the Biennale Arte 2019 – 58th International Art Exhibition in Venice from 11 May until 24 November 2019.
-Her exhibition ‘Hier ruht meine Zärtlichkeit [Here lies by Tenderness]’ will also inaugurate the new State Gallery of Lower Austria in Krems on 25 May 2019.
+Bertlmann was selected to represent Austria at the Biennale Arte 2019 – 58th International Art Exhibition in Venice from 11 May until 24 November 2019.
+Her exhibition ‘Hier ruht meine Zärtlichkeit [Here lies by Tenderness]’ also inaugurated the new State Gallery of Lower Austria in Krems on in May 2019.

 Visit the artist's website at http://www.bertlmann.com.